Nepal: 220 kV Marsyangdi Corridor Transmission Line

 - Lawyers’ Association for Human Rights of Nepalese Indigenous Peoples (LAHURNIP): LAHURNIP is a Kathmandu (Nepal) based civil society organization of Indigenous lawyers.
 LAHRUNIP provides free legal aid services and work to promote, protect, and defend the human rights of Indigenous peoples in Nepal.

 - Environmental Law Alliance Worldwide (ELAW): ELAW is a global alliance of attorneys, scientists, and other advocates collaborating across borders to promote grassroots efforts to build a sustainable, just future.

-The communities filed a complaint with the Complaints Mechanisms, the European Investment Bank’s independent watchdog and mediation office in Luxembourg.
+The communities filed a complaint with the Complaints Mechanisms, the EIB’s independent watchdog and mediation office in Luxembourg.